ashiyana10/E-Commerce/README.md

 **Evaluation Criteria:**

-- Code quality, structure, and maintainability (use of NextJS conventions and React best practices).
+- Code quality, structure, and maintainability
-- Understanding of data fetching techniques in NextJS (e.g., getStaticProps, getServerSideProps).
 - Effective use of components and state management for data handling.
 - User interface design, responsiveness, and overall user experience.
 - Ability to complete the challenge within a reasonable timeframe (consider complexity and experience level).